 His comments follow the latest scientific report, published in April 2019 in Neurosurgical Focus.
 The study indicated that transforaminal lumbar fusion, a procedure to stabilize the spine and mitigate severe back pain in patients with damaged discs, is being performed in some instances without general anesthesia and with less cutting of tissue and muscles.
 The surgeon integrates minimally-invasive endoscopic methods during the operation while the patient remains conscious, Dr. Kadimcherla says.

-“Some 500,000 traditional spinal fusion surgeries are still performed in the United States, but a variety of novel approaches are emerging in response to the growing incidence of chronic back pain problems,” says Dr. Kadimcherla, who himself is investigating use of an ultrasonic bone scalpel to improve results of common spine-surgery procedures.
+“Some 500,000 traditional spinal fusion surgeries, including cervical spine surgery, are still performed in the United States but a variety of novel approaches are emerging in response to the growing incidence of chronic back pain problems,” says Dr. Kadimcherla, who himself is investigating use of an ultrasonic bone scalpel to improve results of common spine-surgery procedures.